whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Meta-analysis.md

 )
 ```

 **Question.** What does this look like for the most-associated SNPs?
+Is there any evidence of differences in effect between studies?

 ### Fine-mapping the association